electric-eloquence/fepper/README.md

 ### <a id="configure"></a>Configure

+Fepper will run out-of-the-box perfectly well with default configurations.
+For further customization, power-users can edit these files:

+* conf.yml
+* pref.yml
+* patternlab-config.json

+Edit `conf.yml` to suit the needs of your development environment.

-Edit the `pref.yml` file to customize preferences and to view further documentation in the comments.
+Edit `pref.yml` to customize Fepper preferences.
 If you wish to use the `fp syncback`, `fp frontend-copy`, or `fp template` tasks, you must supply values for the `backend.synced_dirs` preferences in order for those directories to get processed and copied to the backend.

+Edit `patternlab-config.json` to configure Pattern Lab, the design system behind the Fepper UI.

 ### <a id="run"></a>Run